 21st century grooming for men is different

 The days of men from the South Asian diaspora not grooming and looking after themselves are numbered.
-The 21st Century British Asian man is very much bothered about how he looks, smells and dresses.
+The 21st century British Asian man is very much bothered about how he looks, smells and dresses.

-The notion of men not moisturising because it’s not seen as a masculine thing to do is now becoming history, as the new generation of British Asians harness the products and services in the grooming market targeted at men specifically.
+The notion of men not moisturising because it’s not seen as a masculine thing to do is now becoming history, as the new generation of British Asians harnesses the products and services in the grooming market targeted at men specifically.

 With an extensive range aimed at every possible detail, it is understandable to be confused as to what is, well what.
-We attempts to shed some light on the overwhelming type of products available.
+We attempt to shed some light on the overwhelming type of products available.

 To date, tribes around the world use make-up in the form of dyes and paints for medicinal and cosmetic purposes as well as psychologically to prepare for battle.

-21st century grooming for men is different.
+21st-century grooming for men is different.

-A recent trend for men to look well groomed and presentable includes the implementation of morning and evening ‘cleansing routines’ originally practised by women and now very popular with the young trendy men of today.
+A recent trend for men to look well groomed and presentable includes the implementation of morning and evening ‘cleansing routines’ originally practised by women and now very popular with the young trendy British Asian men of today.

 There are many products available for this with some even aimed at combating T-zones (the oily area on the face shaped like a ‘t’)/open pores and dull skin.

-Exfoliating – This is usually done after cleansing and uses fine grain molecules so as not to be so abrasive to delicate facial skin.
+This is usually done after cleansing and uses fine grain molecules so as not to be so abrasive to delicate facial skin.

-Wet shaving uses the action of moving a shaving brush vigorously across the face prior to actual use of a ‘straight razor’ or ‘safety (double edge) razor’ resulting in exfoliating skin effectively.
+Wet shaving uses the action of moving a shaving brush vigorously across the face prior to the actual use of a ‘straight razor’ or ‘safety (double edge) razor’ resulting in exfoliating skin effectively.